dushansachinda/inter-prceosss-communication/README.md

 }
 ```
+To see the complete implementation of the above, refer to the [driver-management.bal](https://github.com/dushansachinda/inter-microservice-communicaiton/tree/master//driver-management.bal).

 Similar to the JMS consumer, here also we require to provide JMS configuration details when defining the `jms:QueueSender` endpoint.
 We need to provide the JMS session and the queue to which the producer pushes the messages.